Multimodal-Language-Department-MPI-NL/.github/profile/README.md

 ---

-## Software for Gesture / Kinematic Analytics
+## code for Kinematic Analytics

-Below are core software modules maintained by our department that support general motion, gesture, and kinematic analyses.
+Below are core code modules maintained by our department that support general kinematic analyses.
 Each repository is designed to be installable and runnable on its own.

 | Module | Purpose | Repository |
 |---|---|---|